Actively Recruiting

 • Unable to provide informed consent

-• Not expected to survive ICU stay or considered for palliative or hospice care
+• Not expected to survive ICU stay or likely to receive palliative or hospice care

 • Receiving concurrent treatment with metronidazole (except one-time empiric use)